es-qu/Semesterprojekt/README.txt

 # New import feature
 If you want to try the new feature "IMPORT FROM FILE" try the import with some demo contacts:
-  1. Run the program to open the menu
+  1. Run the program and log in to open the menu
   2. Click "IMPORT FROM FILE"
   3. Click "OPEN FILE" to open the file explorer
-  4. Choose the following csv file from the repository:
+  4. Choose the following csv file with demo contacs from the repository:
         .\Semesterprojekt\contacts.csv
   5. Click "CONFIRM"